edubart/nelua-lang/docs/pages/differences.md

 order: 6
 ---

-Nelua had to reimplement all Lua libraries.
-Due to this some functions are not implemented or can't be implemented.
-This page explains availability of Lua functions in Nelua.
+Nelua reimplements every Lua library.
+Due to this, some functions are not implemented or can't be implemented.
+This page shows the availability of Lua functions in Nelua.

 Implemented - ✔